Relationship with Suppliers

 A good business partner seeking mutual prosperity

-As part of its manufacturing activities, the AISIN Group procures a wide variety of parts and materials from numerous suppliers around the world.
-The basic philosophy behind our procurement activities aims to establish trusting relationships with our suppliers so that we can grow and prosper together as good business partners, and to ensure responsible CSR procurement in accordance with our Global Procurement Policy, maintain stable procurement and enhance competitiveness.
+As part of its manufacturing activities, the AISIN Group procures a wide variety of items, including parts and materials, from numerous suppliers around the world.
+In undertaking these transactions, we will work to increase Group collaboration and establish trusting relationships with our suppliers based on our basic philosophy of seeking growth and prosperity as good business partners.

 Global Procurement Policy

 - 1. CSR procurement

 - Establish a supply chain that is resilient to risks